Class Supply List

 - Gel matte medium

-- sketching paper
+- sketching paper or similar thin paper

 - thin-medium weight watercolor paper